FusionAuth/fusionauth-github-action/README.md

 INSTRUCTIONS FOR FUSIONAUTH TO PUBLISH:
 - fork this repository
-- replace mordavia with fusionauth below
+- replace fusionauth with fusionauth below
 - change the name in the action.yaml file to fusionauth
 - change the repository name in the action.yaml file to whatever you call it
 - delete this text